 The attraction's high concept, melding a special-effects laden dark ride with a kick-ass coaster, is a remarkable theme park achievement.
-While there are other examples of indoor coasters that attempt to incorporate a story, nothing comes close to Revenge of the Mummy.
+There are other examples of indoor coasters that attempt to incorporate a story (such as Disney’s Space Mountain), but Mummy really ratcheted up the effects and the storytelling.
 Hightower says that Universal had been exploring ways to marry the two types of attractions for years.

 When it debuted the attraction, Universal touted the Mummy as the next evolution of theme park ride.
 As a dark ride, it is extraordinary.
 But other attractions, including Harry Potter and the Escape From Gringotts rank higher.
 As a coaster, the Mummy is wild.
 But it doesn't come close to touching the best steel thrill machine, Superman the Ride at Six Flags New England.
 Together, however, the dark ride and coaster elements bust categories and yield a fun, exciting, whole new way to immerse guests in the Mummy's alterna-universe.